Skip to content

 When properly installed, a float frame never touches the painted surface.
 The canvas is secured from the back, keeping the artwork fully protected.

-All canvas prints and original paintings come with hanging hardware, and most float frames include the necessary screws and components for simple installation.
+All my original paintings come with hanging hardware, and most float frames include the necessary screws and components for simple installation.

 Do I need to frame my piece right away?